-Ed's research interests cover a range of topics issues in political theory, normative ethics, and international environmental politics.
-He particularly welcomes doctoral applications and research collaborations focusing on the international and intergenerational political challenges posed by global climate change.
+Ed's research interests cover a range of issues and debates in contemporary political theory, normative ethics, and environmental politics.
+He particularly welcomes doctoral applications and research collaborations focusing on the ethical and political challenges posed by global climate change.

 Ed has published peer reviewed articles on variety of topics in global, intergenerational and environmental justice in journals such as Political Studies, Environmental Politics, International Theory, Journal of Global Ethics, Journal of Applied Philosophy, The Monist, Res Publica, Social Theory and Practice, and Critical Review of International, Social, and Political Philosophy (CRISPP).
 A list of publications and citation information can be found here and you can read his open access publications here.

 Module director of the 30 CATS undergraduate module PO301: Issues in Political Theory and co-module director of the 30 CATS Masters Level module PO9A4: Normative Analysis.
 Ed is also Co-Director of the MA in Legal and Political Theory (terms 2 and 3).

 Ed is currently Co-ordinator of the PAIS Political Theory Cluster, a member of the Humanities and Social Sciences Research Ethics Committee (HSSREC) and Chair of the PAIS Research Ethics Committee (PAISREC).
 He was formerly a member of the PAIS Senior Management Team (SMT) (2016-18), Departmental Director of Early Career Research (2012-18), Midlands Graduate School ESRC DTP Pathway Lead (2016-18), and Director of Research Degrees (2016-18).